Daniel Cane

 Daniel Cane is a founder of Blackboard Inc. and CourseInfo LLC.
-He is currently the CEO and co-founder of Modernizing Medicine.
+As of 2013, he is the CEO and co-founder of Modernizing Medicine.

 Biography

-Cane grew up in Lake Worth, Florida United States, attended Lake Worth High School and graduated from Cornell University in Ithaca, New York in 1997 with a Bachelor of Science degree from the undergraduate business program at Cornell University Department of Applied Economics and Management.
+Cane grew up in Lake Worth, Florida, attended Lake Worth High School and graduated from Cornell University in Ithaca, New York in 1997 with a Bachelor of Science degree from the undergraduate business program at Cornell University Department of Applied Economics and Management.
 In 1997, during his senior year at Cornell, he co-founded CourseInfo LLC, a small e-learning company focused on the development of a new course management system.

-In 1998, CourseInfo LLC, founded by Cane and Stephen Gilfus, and Blackboard LLC, founded by Michael Chasen and Matthew Pittinsky merged to form Blackboard Inc. The first line of e-learning products was branded Blackboard CourseInfo, but the CourseInfo brand was dropped in 2000.
+In 1998, CourseInfo, founded by Cane and Stephen Gilfus, and Blackboard, founded by Michael Chasen and Matthew Pittinsky, merged to form Blackboard Inc. Its first line of e-learning products was branded Blackboard CourseInfo, but the CourseInfo brand was dropped in 2000.

-In February 2009, Cane left Blackboard to found Kadoo, a web service that gives users 10GB of free space to upload and share photos, videos, files or other digital assets.
+In February 2009, Cane left Blackboard to found Kadoo, a web service that gives users 10 gigabytes of free space to upload and share photos, videos, files or other digital assets.
 The site owner retains control over their file space in the cloud.
 Cane created a social-sharing platform based on the concepts of relationship context searching.
 The Kadoo platform enabled the person sharing the information to control who had access and revoke permissions after the fact.
-Kadoo raised $5M in VC and was sold to 3Sixty Enterprises.
+Kadoo raised $5M in venture capital and was sold to 3Sixty Enterprises.

-In July 2011 Blackboard was purchased for $1.6 Billion by Providence Equity Partners.
+In July 2011 Blackboard was purchased for $1.6 billion by Providence Equity Partners.